Sustainability Delivery Group

 4-5:30pm Mountain Daylight Time (MDT) on Monday 22 August at the Grand Hyatt Denver, Colorado

-The first part of this in-person forum, on the eve of our Global Business Summit, will explore the impact of ESG and evolving client needs on the services your company offers, how business models are evolving in response, and how you can differentiate yourselves in a world where everyone is “doing ESG”.
+The first part of this in-person forum, held on the eve of our Global Business Summit, explored the impact of ESG and evolving client needs on the services your company offers, how business models are evolving in response, and how you can differentiate yourselves in a world where everyone is “doing ESG”.

-The second part will explore the growing expectation for infrastructure projects to be planned, designed and delivered sustainably, how project finance and ESG is driving change and ask for experiences on best practice.
+The second part looked into the growing expectation for infrastructure projects to be planned, designed and delivered sustainably, and how project finance and ESG are driving change.

 UK Sustainability Delivery Group Roundtable